Professor Xin Zhang

 Profile

-My industrial experience (2011-19) was gained from National Grid ESO as the GB Electricity System Operator, where I was professionally trained as a power system engineer in planning and real-time operation, mainly in the GB Electricity National Control Centre.
-My specific industrial expertise includes power system modelling and operational tools development for energy balancing and system security, and real-time transmission network control.
-Previously I worked at Cranfield University as a directly appointed Senior Lecturer (2019-21) and Brunel University London (2021-23).
+My industrial experience (2011-19) was gained from National Grid ESO as the GB Electricity System Operator, where I was professionally trained as a power system engineer in the real-time power system operation, mainly in the GB Electricity National Control Centre.
+My specific industrial expertise includes power system modelling and operational tools development for energy balancing and network control, to improve the security, resilience and economic operation of the GB power transmission systems.

 Qualifications